jamesshore/ergotest/docs/automation_api.md

 Spawn an isolated child process, import the modules in `modulePaths` inside that process, and run them as a single test suite.
 Requires each module to export a `TestSuite`.
 (See the [test API](test_api.md) for details.)
 The `modulePaths` must be absolute paths.

-The modules will be loaded fresh every time this method is called, allowing you to detect when files change and run the tests again.
+The modules will be loaded fresh every time this method is called, allowing you to run your tests as part of a watch script.

 If the tests enter an infinite loop or throw an uncaught exception, a test watchdog will kill the tests and generate a corresponding test failure.

 Generates test failures if any of the `modulePaths` fail to load, or if they don’t export a test suite, but continues to run any modules that do load.

+> **Warning:** Your test modules and test runner must use the same installation of `ergotest`, or you’ll get an error saying the test modules don’t export a test suite.

 Use `options` to provide configuration data to the tests or specify a callback for reporting test progress.